Avoid Overspending! Surprising Things you Need for Flight Training

 An iPad with an electronic flight bag such as Foreflight makes life MUCH easier.
 But I only recommend my students purchase these until they have at least completed a solo cross-country flight without them.
 Being able to navigate cross-country with no GPS, no iPad and no electronic charts is an invaluable skill.
 Plus, your examiner on your checkride will make sure you know how to fly without your iPad.

 But once you reach that level I highly recommend getting an iPad and Foreflight membership (Foreflight currently only works with Apple products).
 Then, get a portable GPS that connects to your iPad via Bluetooth (see next product) and you will be able to see your aircraft on top of the charts and moving along the charts inside Foreflight and on your planned Foreflight route.
-I recommend getting one of the larger iPads so that it is easiest to see.
-Something like this 9.7" version can be found refurbished on Amazon:
+I recommend getting the size of an iPad that you can easily see but isn’t too big that it gets in the way.
+For me, that is the iPad mini here:

 If the aircraft you’re flying in doesn’t have a GPS then you can pair your iPad over bluetooth with a portable GPS.
 Foreflight will recognize it and place your location on top of the charts.
 The absolute BEST portable bluetooth GPS is the super small and light-weight Dual Electronics GPS.
 You can place it right on your dashboard.
 The battery is rechargeable and lasts almost 9 hours!
 And my favorite part is that it works perfect in high heat.
 Flying in southern California and placing this thing in the direct sunlight on top of the dash I was a little worried about the heat.
 But I have not once ever had an issue, great product!